home-assistant/home-assistant-js-websocket/README.md

 ### Entities

 You can subscribe to the entities of Home Assistant.
-Your callback will be called when the entities are first loaded and on every change after that.
+Your callback will be called when the entities are first loaded and on every change to the state of any of the entities after that.
+The callback will be called with a single object that contains the entities keyed by entity_id.

 The function `subscribeEntities` will return a promise that resolves to an unsubscribe function.